Symptoms of Polycystic Ovarian Syndrome (PCOS)

 Insulin resistance, or hyperinsulinemia, comes from a metabolic defect that makes your body unable to use this hormone efficiently.

 - When you experience a hormonal change, it’s common for there to also be changes in insulin and its production in the pancreas.

-- Little by little an excess amount of glucose is produced in your body, something that can turn into Type 2 diabetes.
+- Little by little, an excess of glucose is produced in your body, which can lead to type 2 diabetes.

 Excessive body hair